 To qualify, families applying for Basic Sliding Fee must have gross annual income that is at or below the entrance level.
-Families then remain eligible for Basic Sliding Fee if their income is at or below the exit limit.
+Once a family is determined eligible, their gross annual income must be at or below the 85% exit level for their household size during their 12-month eligibility period.
+At redetermination, a family’s gross annual income cannot exceed the 67% exit level.
 A family's gross income can be reduced by allowing for certain verified deductions, such as child support paid out and medical and dental premiums.
-These amounts are effective October 12,2015.
+These amounts are effective October 2, 2023.

 Annual Income Entrance Level